DRW PAIMI Advisory Council

 About the PAIMI Advisory Council

-The Protection and Advocacy for Individuals with Mental Illness (PAIMI) Advisory Council works to protect the rights of children and adults with mental illness.
-The PAIMI Advisory Council helps the staff and board of directors of Disability Rights Wisconsin set priorities and create policies on issues that affect people with mental illness.
+The Protection and Advocacy for Individuals with Mental Illness (PAIMI) Advisory Council works to protect the rights of children and adults throughout Wisconsin who have mental illness.
+The council gives advice to Disability Rights Wisconsin’s staff and board of directors.
+They help decide what issues to focus on and what policies to create to better support people with mental illness.

 DRW PAIMI Advisory Council Members

-The Council is chaired by Tiffany Stark.
-If you have questions about the PAIMI Advisory Council, contact Tiffany at pacchair@drwi.org.
+The Council is chaired by Camilla O’Brien.
+If you have questions about the PAIMI Advisory Council, contact pacchair@drwi.org.

 PAIMI Advisory Council Application